Making Better Connections: Asking the Right Questions

 Jobs get booked quickly, messages are exchanged, dates are agreed… and everyone hopes for the best.

-More often than not, these situations stem from the same root issue: Not enough questions were asked at the start.
+And more often than not, those misalignments trace back to the same root: not enough questions were asked at the start.

 Why Questions Matter (More Than You Think)